jlvandenhout/docusaurus-plugin-docs-editor/README.md

 [**LIVE PREVIEW**](https://jlvandenhout.github.io/docusaurus-plugin-docs-editor)

 ## Usage
+To be able to use this plugin you will need to set up GitHub authorization.
+To do this, set up a [GitHub OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to let users authorize your app and a server that uses the Client Secret you got from GitHub during the app setup to swap a users authorization code for an access token (have a look at [Gatekeeper](https://github.com/prose/gatekeeper) for an easy setup).

-Add this plugin to your project:
+Then add this plugin to your project:

 ```
 yarn add jlvandenhout/docusaurus-plugin-docs-editor
 ```

-Then enable the plugin in your Docusaurus configuration:
+And enable the plugin in your Docusaurus configuration and update the settings with the Client ID you got while setting up the GitHub OAuth App and the URL to your authorization endpoint:

 ```
 module.exports = {